The Catholic Foundation for the Diocese of El Paso was established in 2001 to support the growing needs of our Catholic community.

 The purpose of the annual Foundation of Faith Dinner is to bring a renowned speaker to El Paso, to bring people from all areas of our community together, to raise gifts for endowment and non-endowment needs for diocesan charities, ministries, parishes and schools, and to disseminate the Stewardship message of “Pray, Serve, Give.”

-The Catholic Legacy Fund is the Foundation’s permanent endowment fund program that exists to support the annual and long-term needs of the churches, schools and ministries of the Diocese of El Paso.
+The Catholic Legacy Fund is the Foundation’s permanent endowment program that exists to support the annual and long-term needs of the parishes, schools, ministries, and charities of the Diocese of El Paso.
 Our goal is to build the Catholic Legacy Fund to $25 million.

-The Progress Annual Appeal is the Bishop’s Appeal to nurture the spiritual growth of our Catholic community by raising funds for the annual support of 17 diocesan ministries.
+Progress,the Catholic Ministry Appeal nurtures the spiritual growth of our Catholic community by raising funds for the annual support of 15 diocesan ministries.

 The St. Patrick Cathedral Historic Preservation Fund was established to provide for the future care of the Cathedral.
 Donations to this fund are a great gift to our community and will ensure that all families within our diocese are able to enjoy the beauty and sanctity of our Cathedral Church now and for years to come.